 CONS: The pass doesn’t include the ticket to Park Guell.
 Plus, if you want it only for 2 days time, it is not worth the money in my opinion.

 Bottom line, is it worth it?

-For 2 days is not worth it but the options for 3, 4 and 5 days will save you some money, especially if you want to do as many things as possible in the given timeframe.
+For 2 days is not worth it but the options for 3, 4, and 5 days will save you some money per day (and time!), especially if you want to do and see as many things and locations as possible during your visit.

 Where to buy it

 You can get your Turbo Pass online here.
 After you received your email confirmation, you can choose to have your pass shipped to you for an extra fee or you can pick it up when you get to Barcelona.
 The pick-up offices are located in the airport and in the city center of Barcelona at Plaça Catalunya.